sherlockcodes/currency_toword/README.md

 # currency_toword

-gem file to convert currency in number to currency in word format.
+Open sourced gem file to convert indian currency in number to currency in word.

 it also supports indian currency format.